Microscopic theory of spin Seebeck effect in antiferromagnets: Introduction

-Among these magnets, antiferromagnetic insulators are one of the most fundamental class of magnetic materials.
-They have also attracted much attention as a new platform of ultrafast spintronics~\cite{Baltz2018a,Jungwirth2016,Zelezny2018,Sato2016} because their magnetic excitations (magnons) are located in a higher-energy THz regime (typically $10^{11-13}$ Hz) compared to the GHz-regime magnons in ferromagnets.
+Antiferromagnetic insulators are one of the most fundamental classes of these magnetic materials.
+They have also attracted much attention as a new platform for ultrafast spintronics~\cite{Baltz2018a,Jungwirth2016,Zelezny2018,Sato2016} because their magnetic excitations (magnons) are in the higher-energy THz regime (typically $10^{11-13}$ Hz) compared with the GHz-regime magnons in ferromagnets.
 It is therefore important to deeply understand the spin dynamics and the resulting nonequilibrium phenomena in a wide class of antiferromagnets, including the SSE.

-N\'eel and canted ordered phases usually appear in most of antiferromagnets in the space of temperature and external magnetic field.
-Recent experiments for antiferromagnets~\cite{Seki2015,Wu2016,Li2020a} have focused on SSEs in both phases: Ref.~\cite{Seki2015} performs an experiment of SSE in an antiferromagnet $\rm Cr_2O_3$.
-The authors detect a large jump of the SSE voltage at the spin-flop phase transition from N\'eel phase to canted one, while they observe almost vanishing of the SSE voltage in N\'eel phase and no sign change of the voltage.
-The SSE experiment for another antiferromagnet $\rm MnF_2$ is investigated in Ref.~\cite{Wu2016} and the authors again observe a voltage jump at the spin-flop transition and no sign change.
-On the other hand, the authors in Ref.~\cite{Li2020a} observe a sign change of the SSE voltage at the spin-flop transition in a SSE experiment for $\rm Cr_2O_3$.
+N\'eel and canted ordered phases usually appear in most antiferromagnets in the space of the temperature and an external magnetic field.
+Recent experiments on antiferromagnets~\cite{Seki2015,Wu2016,Li2020a} have focused on SSEs in both phases.
+Reference~\cite{Seki2015} performs an experiment on the SSE in the antiferromagnet $\rm Cr_2O_3$.
+The authors detect a large jump of the SSE voltage at the spin-flop phase transition from the N\'eel phase to the canted one, whereas the SSE voltage almost vanishes in the N\'eel phase and the sign of the voltage does not change.
+The SSE experiment on another antiferromagnet $\rm MnF_2$ is investigated in Ref.~\cite{Wu2016}, and the authors also observe a voltage jump at the spin-flop transition and no sign change.
+However, the authors in Ref.~\cite{Li2020a} observe a sign change of the SSE voltage at the spin-flop transition in a SSE experiment on $\rm Cr_2O_3$.